 Functions need to be ignored in the GSL translation process, because the brian generator already sufficiently dealt with them.
-However, the brian generator also removes them from the variables dict, so there is no way list of strings that are function names used in the code find undefined variables (statements)
+However, the brian generator also removes them from the variables dict, so there is no way to check whether an identifier is a function after the brian translation process.
+This function is called before this translation process and the list of function names is stored to be used in the GSL translation.

-Returns function names: list
+Returns function_names : list